What does Zero Hunger look like?

 How does WFP fit in?

 WFP exists to end hunger.
 Working with our partners in the UN, it is our mission.
-In fact, our work around the world contributes to each of the five pillars of the Zero Hunger Challenge.
-If you look at the four objectives in our strategic plan, you will see how they each help achieve the broad goal of zero hunger.
+In fact, our work around the world contributes to each of the five elements of the Zero Hunger Challenge.
+If you look at the four objectives in our strategic plan, you will see how they each help achieve the broad vision of zero hunger.

-WFP plays a leading role in the area of stunting and access to food – the first two pillars.
-Our work fighting malnutrition is fundamental to the goal of zero stunting, while school meals programmes and food voucher schemes help ensure the poor have access to food even during a crisis.
+WFP plays a leading role in the area of stunting and access to food – the first two elements.
+Our work fighting malnutrition is fundamental to the vision of zero stunting, while school meals programmes and food voucher schemes help ensure the poor have access to food even during a crisis.

 Meanwhile, our work with smallholder farmers also makes important contributions to the other three parts of the zero hunger vision.
 You can learn more by visiting the Zero Hunger Challenge website.